-Table A-20 and Table A-21 Table A-23 above report Mt.
+Table A-20 and Table A-21above report Mt.
 Shasta's existing housing composition and bedroom counts.
 As is typical for small rural communities, detached single family residences are the dominate housing type in Mt.
 Shasta at 63 percent (1,206 units).
 The second most housing configuration are multifamily with 2 to 4 unit at 400 units of housing (21 percent).
 With respect to bedroom count, housing units with three or two bedrooms are the most common at 43 percent and 26 percent, respectively.
-As presented in Table A-32 Table A-34 and Table A-56 Table A-58, there are 177 assisted housing units that are assured to be affordable to qualifying households.
+As presented in Table A-32 and Table A-56, there are 177 assisted housing units that are assured to be affordable to qualifying households.
 Some of the units target other special needs groups such as seniors, persons with disabilities, and families.
 At this time there are no supportive housing or single-room occupancy units in Mt.
 Shasta.